MeexReay/bRAC/docs/compiling.md

     - Add `C:\gtk\lib` to the Lib variable
     - Save and exit
 5. Open the repository directory in console (download it from github or with `git clone https://github.com/MeexReay/bRAC.git`)
-6. Run `cargo build -r -F libnotify winapi`
+6. Run `cargo build -r -F libnotify,winapi`
 7. Done!
 Your finished binary is in the `target/release` folder.

 ## Linux / MacOS